 Consider offering more than one prize, to encourage attendees to reach for the top five or top ten spots.

-You put all this work into the game — make sure everyone attending knows about it!
-If the game is a big part of your event or community, include it on your event website or social media.
+No matter how much work went into making the game, you'll want to make sure everyone attending knows about it!
+If the game is a big part of your event or community, mention it on your event website, social media, and event emails.
 Mention it during the keynote and in promotional materials around the event.
 Post reminders on the wall and in announcements.
 Get it out there!

 Pro tips! 😎

 Make your game your own!
 While there are several ideas in this article, don't forget that your event changes from year to year, and so should your game.
 No two events are alike, so don't be afraid to get creative and crowdsource ideas from your team!

 Once you have a "rough draft" of your game, share it with your team!
 Share it with your top exhibitor/sponsor, or even your speakers!
 See what they think.
 They'll probably have some awesome ideas. 👍